Butternut Squash Risotto. Is there a more quintessential fall comfort dish?!

 - Deglaze with wine – a generous splash of wine adds a subtlety to the risotto.
 Don’t worry, it cooks off so it’s totally fine for little ones!

-- Add warm broth or stock, a ladleful at a time – slowly add chicken stock or vegetable stock 1 or 2 ladlefuls at a time, stirring the risotto constantly.
+- Add warm broth or stock, a ladleful at a time – slowly add chicken broth or vegetable stock 1 or 2 ladlefuls at a time, stirring the risotto constantly.
 When the broth has been mostly absorbed, add more.

 - Add extra flavorings at the end – when the risotto is cooked to your liking, add remaining ingredients: butter, Parimgiano Reggiano, fresh herbs (sage!), and crispy pancetta.